automl/amltk/docs/guides/pipelines.md

     2. Much the same as the line above except we select all numerical columns and send them to the `#!python "numerical"` path in the split.
-    3. This is how you implement a `#!python "passthrough"` in an sklearn Pipeline, such that no transformation is applied to the "#!python remainder".
+    3. This is how you implement a `"passthrough"` in an sklearn Pipeline, such that no transformation is applied to the "#!python remainder".

     Notice above that we grouped each path, giving them a unique name to match to,